oroinc/platform/src/Oro/Bundle/NotificationBundle/readme.md

 Params are:

 - `message` - message to insert into email body.
+Optional.
 - `subject` - email subject.
 Optional.
 If not provided, email subject from configuration is used.
 - `sender_name` - sender name.
 Optional.
 If not provided, sender name from configuration is used.
 - `sender_email` - sender email.
 Optional.
 If not provided, sender email from configuration is used.

+To send notifications on production servers --env=prod option should be added to use production email settings.